KenthJohan/ouster_clib/README.md

 This is a non official SDK for Ouster LiDAR sensors.<br>
-The ouster_clib is meant to be simplistic and use zero dependencies.
+The ouster_clib is meant to be simplistic and uses zero dependencies.
 Easy to debug, modify and extend.
 Don't want to build lib? then drop `ouster_clib.h` and `ouster_clib.c` in any project.
-Dependency on `libcurl` is optional and is only used to download meta file.
 <br><br>
 The official SDK can be found at https://github.com/ouster-lidar/ouster_example. <br>